swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

 algorithms such as `broadcast` in the `swift-async-algorithms` package.

-To give developers more time to adopt the new APIs the deprecation of the current APIs should deferred to a future version.
+To give developers more time to adopt the new APIs the deprecation of the current APIs should be deferred to a future version.
 Especially since those new APIs are not backdeployed like the current Concurrency runtime.

 ### Introduce a `Writer` and an `AsyncWriter` protocol